bokkypoobah/MASSToken/audit/README.md

   * As there are no refunds in this non-transferable token contract, it would be slightly safer to move the ETH contributed by participants directly into the `massEthFund` wallet, when each contribution is made.

+* Crowdsale Contracts

+  * There are no minimum funding goal, and no caps

 <br />

 <hr />